jethrokuan/braindump/content/posts/machine_teaching.md

 <a id="ravi_bayesian_teaching_mnist"></a>Sojitra, R. (2018). *Bayesian teaching as model explanation: an mnist example*.
 Retrieved from [https://ravisoji.com/2018/03/04/bayesian-teaching-as-explanation.html](https://ravisoji.com/2018/03/04/bayesian-teaching-as-explanation.html).
 Online; accessed 19 May 2019. [↩](#f88402a68a48e8e87e35ad010169c296)

+<a id="woodward19_learn_to_inter_learn_assis"></a>Woodward, M., Finn, C., & Hausman, K., *Learning to interactively learn and assist*, CoRR, *()*,  (2019).  [↩](#126795725ed501c93990ffff037191f4)

 <a id="lilian_domain_random_sim2r_trans"></a>Weng, L. (2019). *Domain randomization for sim2real transfer*.
 Retrieved from [https://lilianweng.github.io/lil-log/2019/05/05/domain-randomization.html](https://lilianweng.github.io/lil-log/2019/05/05/domain-randomization.html).
 Online; accessed 28 June 2019. [↩](#1f99c4b9974f48e237e3ce698feb574b)

+<a id="arjovsky19_invar_risk_minim"></a>Arjovsky, M., Bottou, L\'eon, Gulrajani, I., & Lopez-Paz, D., *Invariant Risk Minimization*, CoRR, *()*,  (2019).  [↩](#5feb37b967977943f69738d540e822e8)

+## Invariant Risk Minimization <a id="5feb37b967977943f69738d540e822e8" href="#arjovsky19_invar_risk_minim" title="Arjovsky, Bottou, Gulrajani, Ishaan \&amp; Lopez-Paz, Invariant Risk Minimization, {CoRR}, v(), (2019).">(Arjovsky et al., 2019)</a> {#invariant-risk-minimization}

+Key idea: To learn invariances across environments, find a data representation such that the optimal classifier on top of that representation matches for all environments.

+Consider a cow/camel classifier.
+If we train on labeled images where most pictures of cows are taken on green pastures, and pictures of camels in desserts, the classifier may learn to classify green landscapes as cows, and beige landscapes as camels.

+To solve this problem, we need to identify which properties of the training data are spurious correlations (e.g. background), and which are actual phenomenon of interest (animal shape).
+Spurious correlations are expected not to hold in unseen data.

+The goal is to learn correlations invariant across training environments.